jdwelch88/Midterm_Running/README.md

 #### ![Correlation Matrix 1](Images/12final_correlation_matrix.png)
 - Correlation Matrix of Main Columns
 #### ![Corr Matrix 2](Images/13big_correlation.png)
-### (Present key insights)
+### Present key insights
+- Elevation Gain and State Elevation has an impact on running times regardless of Age.
+- Minimum race pace over time decreases with an increased amount of runners.
+- Maximum race pace over time increases with increased amount of runners.
+- The highest average race pace in the United States that is highest is in Illinois and Maine.
+- Age is associated to running faster with elevation gain, however, with maximum elevation gain age is not a factor.
+- The fastest running time per minimum and maximum elevation is in North Carolina (min elevation gain) and Virginia (Max elevation gain).
+- There are no direct correlations for age, race location, and hours ran in a race.
+There are more positive correlations between hours ran, distance, and Elevation.
-### (Tell us what you recommend)
+### Tell us what you recommend
+- Recommend breaking out the data by distance due to ultra marathon races being anywhere from 26.3 miles and up. i.e. data by 50km races to 100 mile races.
-### (Tell us what future areas you might want/need to study)
+### Tell us what future areas you might want/need to study
+- Try breaking out the data by top 100 Ultra Marathon races globally, or top 50 by continent to see how the data changes geographically.

 ## Contributing
 To contribute to this project, continue to add where to find pertinent data about each race to enhance further exploration of data analysis of Ultra Marathon Running.
+Continue to provide latitude and longitude of all races for better visuals on maps.

 ## License
 This project is licensed under the LGPL-2.1 License.